fabiocozzolino/fabiocozzolino.github.io/_posts/2024-09-30-net-aspire-on-aws.md

 If you're interested in learning more about .NET Aspire check this overview [https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview).

-In this article, will see how to create a .NET Aspire project and use it in a AWS environment by using Visual Studio Code and AWS .NET SDK.
+# Set up your environment
+To be able to work with .NET Aspire and AWS, and follow all the info described in this article, you need to have:

+- .NET 8.0 or .NET 9.0.
+- An OCI compliant container runtime, such as: Docker Desktop or Podman.
+For more information, see Container runtime.
+- Visual Studio Code with C# Dev Kit: Extension
+- AWS .NET SDK

 # Build your .NET Aspire project
 First of all, we'll proceed by creating a .NET Aspire project.
 We can open the terminal, go to our designed project folder, and write the following command: